kalebpederson/nunit.dependencyinjection/Readme.md

 The below is **subject to change at our whims until version 1.0**.
 For a working example see the different test projects in the Validation folder.

+Two different mechanisms are currently provided by which dependencies are
+discovered:

+1. Convention based assembly scanning and registration of types
+1. Explicit registration of dependencies via the `IIocRegistrar`

+These approaches are described below.

 ## Convention Based Type Discovery